You are here

 All other *documents should be filed electronically only.

-*Case initiating documents in original proceedings must be filed in paper only.
+*Case initiating documents in original proceedings must be filed in paper only; 1 copy is needed.
 Once the case is opened in this court, electronic filing will commence.

 Must paper copies be delivered to the Clerk’s Office the same day as the electronic filing?

 No. Paper copies must be delivered to the Clerk’s Office within 5 days of the electronic filing.